 The best place to start is to demonstrate engagement through participation in a sport or society.
 This doesn’t mean going overboard and putting your name down for everything – it’s better to get really involved in one or two clubs or societies than to be slightly involved in ten.
 This need not be anything illustrious or senior – pick something you will enjoy and can talk about enthusiastically!

-Once you have figured out what you have would like to do - try and get some experience that is slightly relevant to that.
-For example, if you would like to work in an office environment then it is a good idea to seek any type of office job over a bar job.
-In this case some office experience will be exponentially better than none.
-Even if it is just a week or even a few days - this is the first major step to getting your dream job.
+Once you have figured out what you would like to do, try and get some experience that is slightly relevant to that.
+For example, if you would like to work in an office environment then it is a good idea to seek out any type of office job over a bar job.
+In this case, some office experience will be exponentially better than none.
+Even if it is just a week or even a few days, this is the first major step to getting your dream job.

-If you feel like you picked up no experience during your time at university - think again!
-Were you a member of any clubs or socieites?
+If you feel like you picked up no experience during your time at university – think again!
+Were you a member of any clubs or societies?
 Did you participate in sports or music activities?
 Did you do any volunteering?
-You will have picked up valuable skills from all of these - the key is to demonstrate to the employer how they are relevant for the position you are applying for.
+You will have picked up valuable skills from all of these – the key is to demonstrate to the employer how they are relevant for the position you are applying for.
 Remember, you will also have developed skills from your degree course alone.
-It's perfectly acceptable to use academic examples for skills an employer is looking for - did you do a dissertation?
-Research skills, communication, problem solving and project management are just some examples transferrable skills that you will have developed through writing a dissertation.
+It’s perfectly acceptable to use academic examples for skills an employer is looking for.
+For example, did you do a dissertation?
+Research skills, communication skills, problem-solving ability and project management skills are just some of the transferable skills that you will have developed through writing a dissertation.

 So what stage of the graduate job hunt should I be at and when?

 Freshers:If you are hoping to pursue a career in investment banking (or thinking about it) keep an eye open for Spring Week deadlines in your first year – if you miss these then that’s it!
 For the rest of you, however, treat your first year as a time to get involved with societies and above all enjoy yourselves.